beshu-tech/readonlyrest-docs/universal-builds/universal-builds.md

 #### Default behaviour

-If there is no `kibana.yml` license config provided or
+If there is no `kibana.yml` license config provided or `activationKeyRetrievalMode: "all"` defined:

 ```yaml
 readonlyrest_kbn: